Herman Sörgel: Career

 As an architect attached to the Bavarian Building Commission, Sörgel designed the building attached to the hydropower station in Aufkirchen on the river Isar.

-He also authored several books on and architecture and worked as editor-in chief for the architectural journal Die Baukunst.
+He also authored several books on architecture and worked as editor-in chief for the architectural journal Die Baukunst.
 Through his work at Baukunst he came into contact with many renowned architects such as Lloyd Wright whose home Taliesin he visited in 1926.

 Atlantropa

 Sörgel had read the German translation of H. G. Wells' monumental work "The Outline of History", in which the author describes the Mediterranean Sea as a "lost Mediterranean Valley" before it was flooded.
-But it was not until 1927 when he read the geographer Otto Jessen's book "Die Straße von Gibraltar" (English: The Gibraltar Strait) wherein Jessen referred to the Mediterranean as an "evaporation sea", because of his belief that if the flow of water from the Atlantic Ocean through the strait would be blocked, then the sea would naturally evaporate.
+But it was not until 1927 when he read the geographer Otto Jessen's book Die Straße von Gibraltar (English: The Gibraltar Strait) wherein Jessen referred to the Mediterranean as an "evaporation sea", because of his belief that if the flow of water from the Atlantic Ocean through the strait would be blocked, then the sea would naturally evaporate.
 Sörgel found it plausible that such a thing could be done.

 From this Sörgel originated the idea of Atlantropa—a utopian project which would include damming the Strait of Gibraltar, the Dardanelles, and the Congo River.
 The damming, and thus lowering, of the Mediterranean Sea would enable making use of the difference between the Mediterranean and the Atlantic sea levels to generate hydro-electric power.
 Sörgel's idea to lower sea levels would increase the dry land areas around the Mediterranean and provide overland access to Africa.

 Damming the Congo River would have refilled the basin surrounding Lake Chad, providing fresh water to irrigate the Sahara, and shipping access to the African interior.
 Besides creating new bodies of land, the huge amounts of hydro-electric energy to be generated would account for 50% of Europe's energy needs at the time.
 While Sörgel was developing the idea, he never considered seriously how other countries would react or change.
 For example, the Levant would have increased in area by 50%.
 Atlantropa did have its supporters such as Erich Mendelsohn, who not only offered to provide designs for the project but also publicly advertised the project.
 Emil Fahrenkamp and Johann Friedrich Höger were also known to have offered to help design for Atlantropa.

 Personal life

 Sörgel was first married to Babette Ritz in London in 1914.
 They divorced in 1921.

-In 1926 Sörgel was married to Irene Villányi (1894-1955) in London.
+In 1926, Sörgel was married to Irene Villányi (1894–1955) in London.
 Her father was a painter and Irene herself was a successful art dealer.

-Later life

 Sörgel and his wife fled from Munich to Oberstdorf in 1943 to escape the bombing of the city.
-In 1950 they returned to Munich.
+In 1950, they returned to Munich.